 In recent years, the connection between the gut and brain has become more and more apparent, so much so that the gut is often labelled the ‘second brain’.
 By nurturing your gut and digestive health, you may open the door to other unexpected wellness benefits.
 Meanwhile, poor digestive health may not only have physical symptoms like feeling bloated or sluggish, but may also impact your mood and ability to deal with stress.
 It all starts with what we consume, then how we choose to react to the signs and symptoms our body presents back.

-We’ve pulled together five tips for supporting your gut and digestive health down below:
+We’ve pulled together five tips for supporting your gut and digestive wellness down below:

 But what are they and why?
 Probiotics are live microorganisms, found in some foods, that may aid digestion by boosting the number of friendly or 'good' bacteria that live naturally in the gut.
 They are thought to be important modulators for health, operating through a complex system to support many facets of our inner wellbeing.